The 100 Most Livable Cities in the World

 Live concerts, pubs and museums are set in the city’s beautiful Victorian and Art Nouveau buildings.
 Glasgow is also one of the most LGBTQIA-friendly cities in Scotland, with the Pink Triangle district welcoming everyone.

-The honor of 46th place goes to the famously rainy Seattle, tied with Madrid.
-The largest city in Washington state is known for housing the global headquarters of big players like Amazon and Microsoft.
+The forty-eight place goes to the famously rainy Seattle.
+Washington's largest city is known for housing the global headquarters of big players like Amazon and Microsoft.
 Its skyline is defined by the Space Needle, which can usually be seen against the backdrops of the nearby mountains.

 The only thing that Seattle residents care about as much as the tech industry and a great cup of joe is getting outside to do some forest bathing.